- How is Hodgkin disease treated?

 Because of the high risk of serious infections right after treatment, patients usually stay in a special hospital room in protective isolation (where exposure to germs is kept to a minimum) until a measure of their white blood cells, the absolute neutrophil count (ANC), rises above a certain level.

 Patients then typically make regular visits to the outpatient transplant clinic for about 6 months, after which their care may be shared with their regular doctors.
 At this point, they may only come back to the clinic for their regular exams or if they have symptoms that need to be checked.

 A stem cell transplant is a complex treatment that can cause life-threatening side effects.
 If the doctors think a person might benefit from a transplant, it should be done at a cancer center where the staff has experience with the procedure and with managing the recovery phase.

 SCTs often require a long hospital stay and can be very expensive (costing well over $100,000).
 Because some insurance companies might view it as an experimental treatment, they may not pay for it.
 Even if the transplant is covered by your insurance, your co-pays or other costs could easily amount to many thousands of dollars.
 Find out what your insurer will cover before the transplant so you will have an idea of what you might have to pay.

 Possible side effects

-Early or short-term effects: The early complications and side effects are basically the same as those caused by any other type of high-dose chemotherapy (see the “Chemotherapy” section of this document), and can be severe.
+Early or short-term effects: The early complications and side effects are basically the same as those caused by any other type of high-dose chemotherapy (see “Chemotherapy for Hodgkin disease”), and can be severe.
 They can include:

 - Low blood cell counts (with fatigue and increased risks of infection and bleeding)